 Social media has become a staple marketing tool for today’s hospitality industry.
-Getting “likes” on Facebook and “followers” on Twitter are important objective to increasing brand awareness.
-There are other platforms that are often overlooked and underutilized in brand awareness campaigns.
+Getting “likes” on Facebook and “followers” on Twitter are important objectives to increasing brand awareness.
+Other platforms are often overlooked and underutilized in brand awareness campaigns.
 Pinterest offers hotels several opportunities to increase brand awareness.
 According to researchers, there are 54.6 million active users on Pinterest.
 This number is forecasted to grow to 66.6 million by 2020.
 Clearly, this often-overlooked tool is a diamond among the rocks.

 Like Twitter, Hashtags offer Pinterest users a quick way to group topics and gather information about their interests.
 Attaching the strongest most appropriate hashtag to an image will increase its reach.
 Be sure to use these hashtags wisely.
 While it is wonderful to be seen by billions, remember, less is more when you are looking to target an audience.

 According to Pinterest, 80% of users access Pinterest through mobile devices.
 Though mobile is clearly the top choice in access, this platform can also be utilized on tablets, laptops, and desktops allowing users to share the images no matter where are surfing the web.

 The addition of promoted pins, Pinterest’s form of advertising, allows hotels to target their interested audience.
 Promoted pins make it easy to reach thousands and helps the brand images to be shared with measurable results.
 How this works is simple.
 When someone saves a promoted pin, their connections will see that pin in their feeds well.
 This drives additional revenue and engages new people to join your audience.
 Promoted pins last forever, supporting your goal and growing your targeted audience.